 Another important function of proteins is catalyzing a number of reactions.
 Most of the metabolic reactions in biological systems involve the use of enzymes.
 In fact, these reactions will not occur if an individual does not have the enzyme to catalyze the reaction.
 Enzymes are highly specific that they usually catalyze a single reaction or very few related ones.

 |Enzyme||Turnover number (per second)|

 |DNA polymerase I||15|

 Differences in the structure of the active sites of an enzyme determine its specificity to specific substrates or reactants.
 Enzymes enable the lowering of the activation energies of biological reactions.
 During the reaction, enzymes undergo structural changes to not accommodate other substrate molecules.
 After the reaction, they will return to their original state and are ready to interact with a new substrate molecule.

 Different models were used to describe the action of enzymes during catalysis.
 The most common models are the lock and key model and the induced-fit model.
 In the lock and key model, Emil Fischer postulated that enzymes and substrates are like locks and keys.
 They fit perfectly with each other.
 This explains the high specificity of enzymes to its substrate because this means an enzyme will only interact with a specific substrate that fits in its active site.
 If the substrate and the enzyme do not fit, then no reaction will occur.

 In the induced-fit model, the enzyme and the substrate interact forming a weak covalent bond.
 The enzyme then undergoes some conformational changes that further strengthen the binding.
 The reaction then occurs until the product is formed.
 Changes in the confirmation of the enzymes will again happen to facilitate the release of the products.
-The enzymes then return to its original state.
+The enzymes then return to their original state.
 This model of enzyme catalysis can provide an explanation of the action of inhibitors.
 Aside from the active site of the enzyme, there are other allosteric sites where other molecules may attach.
 Inhibitors may act on these allosteric sites, and, when conformational change happens, entry of the substrate to the active site will be inhibited.